Best Things to See and Do in Anchorage, Alaska

 The best way to see downtown Anchorage is to pick up a map from the Log Cabin Visitor Information Center on Fourth Avenue and take the Anchorage Downtown Walking Tour.
 Or, see downtown by Segway with SegTours of Anchorage.

-If you have kids, you won’t want to miss Alaska Wild Berry Theater, reindeer petting area, H2Oasis Indoor Waterpark, and WildRide Sled Dog Rodeo.
+Traveling with kids?
+They’ll like the Alaska Wild Berry Theater, reindeer petting area, H2Oasis Indoor Waterpark, and WildRide Sled Dog Rodeo.

 What are your favorite things to see and do in Anchorage, Alaska?